TheDRXu/Mingle-Net/README.md

 <h2>How to run</h2>
 This MingleNet code can be run using Jupyter Notebook
-<br>File for Kvasir SEG: MingleNet_KvasirSEG.ipynb
+<br>File for Kvasir SEG: Mingle_NetKvasirSEG.ipynb
-<br>File for CVCClinicDB: MingleNet_CVCClinicDB.ipynb
+<br>File for CVCClinicDB: Mingle_NetCVCClinicDB.ipynb
-<br>File for CVCColonDB: MingleNet_CVCColonDB.ipynb
+<br>File for CVCColonDB: Mingle_NetCVCColonDB.ipynb